Welcome to SAS-NB Advising and Academic Services

-Academic Advising is an opportunity to exchange information designed to help students reach their educational and career goals.
-Advising is a shared responsibility between an adviser and the student.
-Ultimately, it is the responsibility of the student to make decisions about his/her life goals by creating a plan to reach those goals.
+Academic Advising is an opportunity to exchange information designed to help you reach your educational and career goals.
+Advising is a shared responsibility between an advisor and the student.
+Ultimately, it is your responsibility to make decisions about your life goals by creating a plan to reach those goals.

-- Come to appointments on time, and cancel if you cannot attend
+- Call early to make an advising appointment, arrive on time, and cancel 24 hours in advance if you cannot make it.

 - Define a primary plan to achieve your goals but also have an acceptable alternative.

-- Take advantage of University resources that will improve educational experience.
+- Take advantage of University resources by asking for guidance and advice about opportunities that will enhance your educational experience.

-- Assist in development of an academic/career plans consistent with student’s stated goals, interests and abilities.
+- Assist in development of academic/career plans consistent with student’s stated goals, interests, and abilities.

-- Assist student in understanding the rationale and potential of a liberal arts education
+- Assist student in understanding the rationale and potential of an arts and sciences education.

 - When appropriate refer students to other University resources and services.